 To Estimate, or not to estimate, that is the question

 - Example #1: A 10-year old garbage disposal.
-There is no reason to repair it and it wouldn’t be worth repairing if you could find someone that does it.
+There is no reason to repair it and it wouldn’t be worth repairing if you could find someone that could.
 The best you can hope for is that there is a jam that can be extracted and the unit is working again.
-If something in the disposal shouldn’t have been there, your tenant is responsible for the repair.
+If something in the disposal shouldn’t have been there, your tenant should be responsible for the repair.
 To pay someone to take it apart to find an issue, is going to cost far more than it would to buy a new one.